takanory/slides/20200905pycontw/PITCHME.md

 * But...many things are going to change with COVID-19
 * Several countries switched to online event
   * However, I wonder what the difference would be if we held online events in different countries
-  * Online is easy to attend from a foreign country like me, but online makes me feel less like I attended EuroPython
+  * Online is easy to attend from a foreign country like me, but online makes me feel less like I attended PyCon Taiwan
+  * Because there is no Taiwanese food, no Taiwanese beer, no Night markets, no Pinapple cake!!
 * I'd like to meet the local participants offline
   * And let's go have a beer together